Preventing Lens Fungus and Mold in Binoculars and Telescopes

 • use silica gel

-Desiccants are recommended for dry storage.
-Silica Gel is the most effective to keep the insides of a dry box dry and absorb any moisture that may find its way inside.
+Dehumidifiers are recommended for dry storage.
+Silica Gel is the most effective to keep the insides of a dry box dry and to absorb any moisture that may find its way inside.
 Silica gel with an indicator that changes color when saturated is best.
-You can simply dry it by putting it in the microwave for a couple of minutes and using it again.
+This you can simply dry by putting it in the microwave for a couple of minutes and use it again.

 Lens Fungus is really tough when it has started to grow inside the optics and it can be difficult to “rescue” the device.
 And spores are everywhere lurking for conditions to grow.
 But we can make it harder for them to grow, by creating a fungus unfriendly environment and by proper care, storage, and regular cleaning of optical instruments.